Get your best business interruption insurance quote for free

 Let's assume your supplier is unable to deliver their shipment due to a flood.
 This leads to a delay and ends up costing you $86,000 in revenue, while the supplier deals with the issue.
 You could try to find another supplier, sure, but that would still lead to lost revenue.

-The typical cost for business interruption insurance can start at $100 per year.
-Of course, each business is different and many insurance companies base their rates on your revenue.
+The cost of business interruption insurance varies widely.
+It can cost anywhere from hundreds to thousands of dollars per year.
+Each business is different and many insurance companies base their rates on your revenue.
 Consult your business interruption insurance provider to understand your needs and associated costs.

 Here are some ways to reduce your business interruption insurance costs: